ai/jquery-cdn/README.md

 Another gem [jquery-rails](https://github.com/rails/jquery-rails) contain also UJS adapter for jQuery.
-So it need to test any jQuery updates and release new jQuery version after few month.
+So it need to test any jQuery updates and release new jQuery version after few month (for example, there is still no jQuery 2 for `jquery-ujs`).
 If you don’t need UJS, this gem will be better to you.

+jQuery CDN now has 2 branches: with jQuery 2.x and 1.x.

 ## Features